-If you are adding a lengthy review or blog post it is recommended that you write it out in a separate word processor and not in the ArtSlant text box.
-This will ensure that, if anything happens, your review won't accidentally get lost before you can save it—we all know how frustrating that can be!
+If you are adding a lengthy review or blog post, it is recommended that you write it out in a separate word processor and not in the ArtSlant text box.
+This will ensure that, if anything happens, your text won't accidentally get lost before you can save it—we all know how frustrating that can be!

 If you are pasting your text into the text box you can either paste it directly into the text box using CTRL-V, or use the paste buttons on the control panel.

-Note: It is recommended to use the paste buttons rather than pasting directly in the box if you are pasting text which you've copied from a web page--this removes all the formatting which makes it easier for you to customize it yourself.
-You can either use the "Paste as Plain Text" button or "Paste from Word"--click on it and it will bring up this box.
+Note: It is recommended to use the paste buttons rather than pasting directly in the box if you are pasting text which you've copied from a web pagethis removes all the formatting which makes it easier for you to customize it yourself.
+You can either use the "Paste as Plain Text" button or "Paste from Word" button.
+Click on it and it will bring up this box.

-You can use the "Cut" and "Copy" buttons to rearrange your text.
+You can use the "Cut" and "Copy" buttons to rearrange selected text.
 They're located next to the Paste buttons.

 Then use the buttons on the control panel to change the style.

-Give your text some oomph by making it Bold, Italicized or Underlined.
+You can let your text stand out by making it Bold, Italicized or Underlined.
 Click on the "B" icon to make your highlighted text bold, the "I" to italicize it, or the "U" to underline it.
-These icons are found at the top left corner of your control panel.

 You can even use all three on the same highlighted section, if you'd like!

 The "Strikethrough" button can be used to cross out text, if you don't wish to erase it fully.
 This can be handy if some information in your blog or review was pointed out to you as being incorrect, you want to add humor, or show how you changed your mind.

 Use the alignment buttons to orient your text to the left, in the middle, to the right or to stretch it to both right and left margins.
 Here we centered our title using the "Align Center" button:

-And here we have used the "Align Full" button to make the body of our text reach both margins.
-We think this looks great for reviews:
+And here we have used the "Justify" button to make the body of our text reach both margins:

 Now let's change the font from the default to something we think looks a bit nicer.
 Just highlight the text you want to change, and click on the drop down menu next to "Font family" to choose which font you'd like.

-Here we've chosen the Times New Roman font for our article; now we'd like to change the font size.
+Here we've chosen the Georgia font for our article; now we'd like to change the font size.
 Simply click on the drop down menu next to "Font size" to choose:

 Now that we've chosen a nice font and size for our text, we might want to change the color.
 Highlight the text again and now click on the "A" button next to Font size to select the text color.

-Then the Select a color box will pop up, which has three options to choose from, found on the tabs.
-You can choose from the Color Picker--just click on any part of the spectrum.
+Then the Select a color box will pop up, which has a number of options to choose from.
+You can click More Colors to choose from a wider array of colors.
 Note that you can choose any shade or tint of that color from the bar on the right hand side.

 Note: After you've chosen a color, when you click on the "Select text color" button again it will remember that color, until you change to another one.
-If you are planning on using multiple colors it's helpful to keep in mind the RGB code of the color you like so you can easily find it again--or to use the Named colors.
-The RGB code is a six digit code that you find at the bottom of the "Select a color" box.
+If you are planning on using multiple colors it's helpful to keep in mind the RGB code of the color you like so you can easily find it again.
+The RGB code is a six digit code that you find at the bottom of the "Select a color" box (e.g., #996600).